Clwmm/ProceduralMapGenerator/README.md

 - You can change the number of rooms:
 MapGenerator::noOfRooms //Min 1
 With the i5-9400f, it takes about 15 seconds to generate 10,000 rooms.
-- Always set the MapGenerator::moveRandomRoom value less than or egual to MapGenerator::roomSizeFrom

 ## Controls